A spectacular alpine resort with magnificent scenery, Queenstown is set on the shores of crystal clear Lake Wakatipu and is a four season destination.

 A trip aboard the historic TSS Earnslaw is one of the town’s iconic experiences – much more than a lake cruise, this is a trip back in time, a vantage point for some of the world’s most spectacular scenery, plus your ticket to a working sheep station.

 Disembarking at Walter Peak High Country Farm there are many ways to experience a traditional New Zealand way of life.
-You can choose to interact with animals in a Farm Tour, head into the high country with a Horse Trek or explore further afield and check out Lord of the Rings locations with the Guided Cycle Tour.
+You can choose to interact with animals in a Farm Tour, head into the high country with a Horse Trek or explore further afield on the back roads with the Independent cycling options.

 Most tours include a superb morning or afternoon tea at the Colonel’s Homestead Restaurant and time for a wander around the glorious lakeside colonial gardens.
 You can stay for a sizzling Gourmet Barbecue Lunch or make a special dinner trip culminating in an expansive evening meal.
 If you are looking for a superb restaurant in Queenstown, the Colonel's Homestead Restaurant is more than just dining but an experience in itself!